Type 45 destroyer: Anti-air warfare

-In July 2021, it was announced that the destroyers' anti-air armament will be enhanced with the addition of a 24-cell silo for Sea Ceptor surface-to-air missiles.
+In July 2021, it was announced that the destroyers' anti-air armament was to be enhanced with the addition of a 24-cell silo for Sea Ceptor surface-to-air missiles.
 These were reported as likely to be in lieu of Aster 15 missiles, permitting the 48 Sylver A50 launch cells to be entirely devoted to carrying Aster 30.
-It was also announced that Eurosam will provide a refresh of the Aster 30 missile systems that are currently in use.
-All six ships are likely to be upgraded from 2026 to 2032.
+It was also announced that Eurosam would provide a refresh of the Aster 30 missile systems.
+All six ships were to be upgraded from 2026 to 2032.

 In May 2022, the Ministry of Defence announced that the Royal Navy's Type 45 destroyers would be upgraded with a ballistic missile defence capability.
-As part of this upgrade, which is named the Sea Viper Evolution programme, the six ships will be equipped with Aster 30 Block 1 missiles and will receive upgrades to their SAMPSON radars and Sea Viper command and control systems.
+As part of the Sea Viper Evolution programme, the six ships would be equipped with Aster 30 Block 1 missiles and receive upgrades to their SAMPSON radars and Sea Viper command and control systems.

+In order to defend against the growing threat posed by UAVs, MBDA UK was contracted in 2025 to deliver two DragonFire laser-based directed energy weapon (DEW) systems for the Type 45 destroyer, with the first ship to be fit in 2027.